daniel5151/choochoos/docs/k2/kernel2.md

 # New in K2

-In K2 we implemented the Send-Receive-Reply mechanism, as well as the NameServer.
+In K2 we implemented the Send-Receive-Reply mechanism, the Name Server, and the Rock Paper Scissor Server & Client.

 ## Send-Receive-Reply